AlbertMontolio/GoogleIOInstructions/dialogflow.md

 ![alt text](https://res.cloudinary.com/montolio/image/upload/c_scale,w_500/v1525625870/newAppFB_jsohjz.png)

 We need to generate a token for this app.
+A password.
 The token is used to give access to DialogFlow, when he tries to send information to our Facebook app.
+Imagine that you want to log in to Facebook.
+You need to have a password and enter it right?
+Between apps it's the same, but we use tokens, which are longer.
+So we need to create a token and give this token to DialogFlow, so that he can enter to our app.

 ![alt text](https://res.cloudinary.com/montolio/image/upload/v1525625665/FB_Token_png2uo.png)